-History of Joel Ray Sprowls and Lincoln Jamboree
+History Of Joel Ray Sprowls and The Lincoln Jamboree

 Lincoln Jamboree Thru the Years

 The Jamboree was a huge success by the mid-1960s, selling out every Saturday night.
 In 1966, a couple from Ontario, Canada came to eat at the restaurant and to see the show.
 That particular Saturday a 14” snow storm forced to Joel Ray to close.
 When he went to the restaurant, the man from Canada asked why in the world he canceled the show.
 Sprowls replied, “Are you kidding?
 Look outside!”
 “This wouldn’t stop us in Canada,” said the Canadian.
 Sprowls responded, “Well, you’ve got those high tech snow plows up there.
 Have you ever seen the way they clean our roads here?”
 “No,” said the Canadian.
 Sprowls said, “Just sit here, they’ll be by in a few minutes.
 They come through every 45 minutes.”
 About that time, they looked up and the Canadian couple witnessed Hodgenville’s way of treating the roads in 1966 – an old pickup truck with a chain tied to the bumper with a big log tied horizontal to the chain.
 “The couple was amused,” Sprowls laughed.